ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 Isn't it Bootyful?

 ### 4.2.
-Accept Identities From Common OIDC Vendors
+Accept Identities From Different OIDC Vendors
-Now that we have a multi-tenant ready resource-server with configurable authorities mapping, we could accept identities issued  by, for instance, Keycloak, Cognito and Auth0:
+Now that we have a multi-tenant ready resource-server with configurable authorities mapping, we could accept identities issued  by, for instance, Keycloak, Cognito and Auth0, **all having different source claims for authorities and user name**:
 ```yaml
 com:
   c4-soft: